Pretty Much All Tech Demos Are Fake as Hell

 And it’s what actually happened.
 “We decided to cheat a little,” the real Hertzfeld confirmed on his site Folklore.
 They really did switch out the machine so the demo would work.

-The on-stage demonstration the Apple pioneered has since produced all manner of theatrics, some brilliant and some ham-handed, and all in their own ways not exactly real.
+The on-stage demonstration Apple pioneered has since produced all manner of theatrics, some brilliant and some ham-handed, and all in their own ways not exactly real.
 Microsoft’s recent “workplace” demos at its Build developer conference are very clearly a dramatization.
 Last year a man, hard hat at a cocky angle, strode across stage and pretended to use construction equipment wrong to show how Microsoft’s AI could identify and tag unsafe practices on a worksite.
 It was so garishly theatrical I don’t think anyone genuinely thought it was real.
 And I would like to meet the person that believed Apple’s Phil Schiller when he played music over the sound system at McEnery Convention Center in San Jose last WWDC and told people that was what the HomePod would sound like.

 Even Google has had its share of unbelievable demos.
 Remember that first Google Glass video that got you excited?
 The one where we see a guy’s entire day with Glass on his face and thought “I want that.”